decentralized-identity/bbs-signature/spec.md

 ## Randomness considerations

-As discussed in Section 2.2, the IKM input to KeyGen MUST be infeasible to guess and MUST be kept secret.
+The IKM input to KeyGen MUST be infeasible to guess and MUST be kept secret.
 One possibility is to generate IKM from a trusted source of randomness.
 Guidelines on constructing such a source are outside the scope of this document.

 Secret keys MAY be generated using other methods; in this case they MUST be infeasible to guess and MUST be indistinguishable from uniformly random modulo r.